-According to JK it's not the shape that's significant.
+According to link it's not the shape that's significant.
 I also remember her saying somewhere else that she chose the lightning bolt because she thought it looked cool.
 She said something like, "Well I couldn't have him walking around with a doughnut shaped scar!"

 I don't remember Rowling ever saying specifically what it meant. (experts, correct me if I'm wrong).